ldtoolkit/conceptnet-lite/README.md

     cat_concepts = Label.get(text='cat').concepts  #
     for c in cat_concepts:
         print("    Concept URI:", c.uri)
-        print("    Concept text:", c.label.text)
+        print("    Concept text:", c.text)
 ```

 `concept.uri` provides access to ConceptNet URIs, as described [here](https://github.com/commonsense/conceptnet5/wiki/URI-hierarchy).
-You can also retrieve only the text of the entry by `concept.label.text`.
+You can also retrieve only the text of the entry by `concept.text`.

 ## Working with languages